grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 - [Manually selecting included fields](#manually-select-included-fields)
 - [Using a dashboard variable](#use-a-dashboard-variable)

-#### Using a regular expression
+#### Use a regular expression

-Field names that match the regular expression will be included.
+When you filter using a regular expression, field names that match the regular expression are included.

 From the input data: